cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

   console.log(user.value);
 }
 ```
+Working code that demonstrates KV sorting can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/sort.ts).

 ## Math operations: `sum`, `min` & `max`

 There are three aggregate operations that can be used to keep track of a sum, a minimum and a maximum of a series of values that are stored in another index.
 They there is a method for each one of the operations and a `mutate()` method that can alternatively used to collate those stats.

+Working code that demonstrates the `min()`, `max()` and `sum()` methods can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/min-max-sum.ts).

 All of these operations are `Deno.AtomicOperations` methods so they must be chained to `atomic()` with `commit()` as the chain terminator.
 ### `sum()`, `min()` and `max()` methods